ScientificClubofESI/LaraHack/README.md

 composer install
 ```

-3 - Create your `.env` file from `.env.example` and generate an app key (Don't forget to configure it with the database, and your email , if the host is googlemail so let mail driver , host and port as it was in env.example ; else you should change them ) :
+3 - Create your `.env` file from `.env.example` and generate an app key ( Don't forget to configure it with the database, and your email , if the host is googlemail so let mail driver , host and port as it was in env.example ) :
 ```bash
 cp .env .env.example
 php artisan key:generate